oakes/play-clj/README.md

           player-image (texture (aget tiles 6 0))
-          ; add position and size to the player-image map so it can be drawn player-image (assoc player-image :x 0 :y 0 :width 2 :height 2)] ; return a new entities list with player-image inside of it [player-image]))
+          ; add position and size to the player-image map so it can be drawn player-image (assoc player-image :x 0 :y 0 :width 2 :height 2)] ; return a new entities vector with player-image inside of it [player-image]))

   ; this function runs every time a frame must be drawn (about 60 times per sec)